Efficient Asynchronous Byzantine Agreement without Private Setups: Backbone: Reasonably Fair Common Coin from PKI

-\begin{lemma} In the asynchronous message-passing model with bulletin PKI assumption, there exists a $\seedgen$ protocol among $n$ parties that can tolerate up to $f = n/3$ static byzantine corruptions, terminate in constant asynchronous rounds, and cost only $\bigO(n^2)$ messages and $\bigO(\lambda n^2)$ bits, under the SXDH assumption and the collision-resistance of cryptographic hash function. \end{lemma} Given the recent elegant result of aggregatable public verifiable secret sharing ($\PVSS$) due to Gurkan et al. \cite{gurkan2021aggregatable}, constructing an exemplary $\seedgen$ protocol and proving its security are rather tedious, and thus we defer the proof for Lemma \ref{lemma:seed} along with the exemplary construction to Appendix \ref{app:seed}.
+\begin{lemma} In the asynchronous message-passing model with bulletin PKI assumption, there exists a $\seedgen$ protocol among $n$ parties that can tolerate up to $f < n/3$ static byzantine corruptions, terminate in constant asynchronous rounds, and cost $\bigO(n^2)$ messages and $\bigO(\lambda n^2)$ bits, assuming \textsf{EUF-CMA} secure digital signature and SXDH assumption. \end{lemma} The recent elegant result of aggregatable public verifiable secret sharing ($\PVSS$) due to Gurkan et al. \cite{gurkan2021aggregatable} lift a $\PVSS$ scheme to enjoy aggregability.
+Employing this aggregatable $\PVSS$, we can construct an exemplary $\seedgen$ protocol.
 Intuitively, it is simple to let each party send an aggregatable $\PVSS$ script carrying a random secret to the leader, so the leading party can aggregate them to produce an aggregated $\PVSS$ script committing an unpredictable nonce contributed by enough parties (e.g., $2f+1$).
 Then, before recovering the unpredictable secret hidden behind the aggregated $\PVSS$ script, the leader must send it to at least $2f+1$ parties to collect enough digital signatures to form a ``certificate'' to prove that the nonce is fixed and committed to the $\PVSS$ script.
-Only after seeing such the proof, each party would decrypt its corresponding share from the committed $\PVSS$ script, thus ensuring the unpredictability and commitment properties.
+Only after seeing such proof, each party would decrypt its corresponding share from the committed $\PVSS$ script, thus ensuring the unpredictability and commitment properties.
+We defer the proof for Lemma \ref{lemma:seed} along with the exemplary construction (cf. Alg. \ref{alg:seed}) in Appendix \ref{app:seed}.

+\ignore{ \begin{definition}[$(n, f, f+k, \beta)$-Weak Leader election] A weak leader election protocol has syntax and properties as follows.

+{\textsc{Syntax}}.
+For each protocol instance wit session identifier $\ID$, every party takes the system's public knowledge (i.e., $\lambda$ and all public keys and ) and its own private keys as input, and outputs a tuple $(j, r, \pi)$.

+{\textsc{Properties}}.
+It satisfies the next properties except with negligible probability: \begin{itemize} \item {\bf Termination}.
+If all honest parties are activated on $\ID$, every honest party will output for $\ID$. \item {\bf validity}.
+If some honest party output a tuple $(j, r, \pi)$, then $(r,\pi)$ is the correct VRF evaluation and proof computed by $\node_j$ \item {\bf Unpredictability}.
+Prior to that $k$ honest parties ($1 \le k \le f+1$) are activated to execute the protocol on $\ID$, the adversary $\adv$ cannot fully predicate a $l \in [n]$ which is related to some honest party's the output.
+More precisely, consider the following predication game: $\adv$ guesses a $l^* \in n$ before $k$ honest parties activated on $\ID$, if $l^*$ equals to $r \mod n$, which $r$ is some honest party's output for $\ID$, we require that $\Pr[\adv \textnormal{ predicts } l^*]\leq 1-\alpha/n$. \end{itemize} \end{definition} }